DeepLabCut/napari-DLCLabelingAlpha/README.md

 # Napari + DeepLabCut Annotation Tool

 Welcome!
 This is an **alpha** release of a napari-based GUI for fast and interactive annotation of images with DeepLabCut.

--  It allows you to load images from a project, annotate, and saves back into the proper spot in your DLC project folder.
+It allows you to load images from a DLC project, annotate, and saves back into the proper spot in your DLC project folder.

+## Use cases:

--  You should have DeepLabCut also installed (see https://deeplabcut.github.io/DeepLabCut/docs/intro.html)
+-  You should have DeepLabCut installed (see https://deeplabcut.github.io/DeepLabCut/docs/intro.html)
+-  The DLC-Napari GUI can be used as an alternative for the [(D) Labeling Frames step](https://deeplabcut.github.io/DeepLabCut/docs/standardDeepLabCut_UserGuide.html#d-label-frames) or the [(K) Refine Label step](https://deeplabcut.github.io/DeepLabCut/docs/standardDeepLabCut_UserGuide.html#k-refine-labels-augmentation-of-the-training-dataset)
--  You should complete steps A-C (from [here](https://deeplabcut.github.io/DeepLabCut/docs/standardDeepLabCut_UserGuide.html)) within DeepLabCut, then you can start labeling with this GUI, or re-start labeling with this GUI.
-You can also use this for refinement of labels.
+-  In other words, complete steps A-C (from [here](https://deeplabcut.github.io/DeepLabCut/docs/standardDeepLabCut_UserGuide.html)) within DeepLabCut, then you can start labeling with this GUI, or re-start labeling with this GUI.
+You can also use this GUI for refinement of labels.

+## Feedback welcome!

--  We are also working on a napari plug-in for annotation that would ultimately replace this, but in the meantime you can use this as a stand-alone GUI.
+-  We are working on a [napari plug-in](https://napari.org/plugins/stable/) for annotation that will ultimately replace this, but in the meantime you can already use this alpha-version as a stand-alone GUI.
-    -  Please note, this GUI will not be developed further as a stand-alone, but we are open sourcing it to get community feedback which we can work into the plugin.
-If you have a feature request or comment, please open an issue!
+-  Please note, this GUI will not be developed further as a stand-alone, but we are open-sourcing it to get community feedback, which we will consider for the plugin. *If you have a feature request or comment, please open an issue!*

-  -  Thank you - teamDLC!

 ## Installation Instructions: